Shopify/buy-button-js/docs/tasks/prd-typescript-migration.md

 ## Introduction/Overview

 This document outlines the requirements for migrating the Buy Button JS application from JavaScript to TypeScript.
 The primary driver for this migration is to enable a safe and confident future refactoring from the `shopify-buy` SDK to Shopify's Storefront API Client.
-This migration will be executed through a series of small, reviewable pull requests, each containing a maximum of ~500 lines of code changes.
+This migration will be executed through a series of small, reviewable pull requests (ideal: ~100 lines changed excluding lock files, good: 100-300 lines, max: 500 lines only when absolutely necessary).

 **Important:** This migration will NOT add any dependencies on `@types/shopify-buy`.
 Instead, we will create our own type definitions for the shopify-buy SDK usage, using the community types only as a reference guide.
 This approach ensures we're not adding dependencies we plan to remove and gives us full control over the types as we prepare for the API client migration.